Tall Timbers Employment Opportunities

 (Electronic submissions/inquires encouraged, preferably in MS word)

 The Fire Ecology Program seeks to provide field and laboratory experience for college students and recent graduates in the areas of plant ecology, ecosystem ecology, and fire science.
 Our research focus includes effects of fire regime on plant communities, soil chemistry, carbon sequestration, and fire behavior in southern pine forests and hardwood bottomland forests, effects of prescribed fire on air quality, and natural history of the local region.
-Most internships last 2 months during the summer starting sometime in May, but you may inquire about internships at other times of the year.
-Review of applications for summer internships begins February 15 and are filled as appropriate candidates are found, so we strongly suggest having application materials in by this date.
-You may contact Kevin Robertson (contact information below) for more information.
+Most internships last 8-12 weeks during the summer starting sometime in May, but you may inquire about internships at other times of the year.